Skip to main content

 6. Reviews

-The household review step is a refresh of Steps 2 and 3 in an attempt to stay current on the household financial condition, reveal missing financial instruments, and revisit un-addressed financial goals/priorities.
+The household review step is a refresh of Steps 2 and 3 in an attempt to stay current on the household financial condition, reveal missing financial instruments, and revisit unaddressed financial goals and priorities.

 Every review meeting with the client household starts with a review of the Asset-Map Report.
-Sending a most-recent version beforehand is an accepted best practice to get information prior to the review meeting.
+Sending the most recent version beforehand is an accepted best practice to get information prior to the review meeting.
 Sending periodically ensures that there is a reach-out to the client about their personal situation and has been shown to be highly valued by most households.
+An alternative would be to remind the client to view their client portal and send you any changes that need to be updated prior to your meeting.

 👉 Focus Area(s): Review Meetings